iulspop/umlify/README.md

 If your variable is @ducks, it will try to create an association with a cardinality of '*' with a class called "Duck", if such a class exists.

+## Contributing

+This project is not meant to be developed continuously, but maintained in a functional state.
+Though, if you want to add your ideas to it.
+You're welcome to open an issue.
 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):